javaxcel/javaxcel-core/README.md

 | ------------ | -------------------------------- | -------- | ----- | ----- | ------ | ------ | ---------------- | ----- | ----------------------------------- | ----------------------- | -------- | ------------------- |
 | 10,001       | MATHEMATICS PUZZLE TOYS FOR KIDS | a--ab-e  | 18    | 6.0cm | 20.0   | 341.0  | 4, 5, 6, 7, 8, 9 | none  | com.github.javaxcel.Product@b1a58a3 | 2020-09-13T11:54:26.176 | 11:54:26 | 2020-09-13 11:54:26 |

-You can pre-process field value with `@ExcelWriterExpression` before set value into a cell.
+You can pre-process field value with `@ExcelWriteExpression` before set value into a cell.

 The expression language is `SpEL(Spring Expression Language)`.